chunglim/foolmath/README.md

 ```
 _source code:_&nbsp;[pi_eq_0_0.tex](./src/pi_eq_0_0.tex)

-If you don't believe, yet there are another proof.
+If you don't believe, yet there are another proofs.

 #### **Solution 2**